MYSTRANsolver/MYSTRAN/README.md

 # Ways You Can Help

-- Join the MYSTRAN forum and/or Discord Channel (links below)
+- Join the MYSTRAN Discord Channel and/or Forum (links below)
-- Contribute your MYSTRAN runs to the list of demonstration problems
 - Report bugs and inconsistencies
+- Report issues with Documentation
+- A large validaiton effort is underway.
+This will require the assistance of the community.
+Any help would be greatly appreciated.

 # Community